IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline_trigger.html.markdown

 	  * Constraints: Allowable values are: `token_matches`, `digest_matches`, `internal_validation`.
 	* `value` - (Optional, String) Secret value, not needed if secret type is `internal_validation`.
 	  * Constraints: The maximum length is `4096` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^.*$/`.
 * `source` - (Optional, List) Source repository for a Git trigger.
 Only required for Git triggers.
 The referenced repository URL must match the URL of a repository tool integration in the parent toolchain.
-Obtain the list of integrations from the toolchain endpoint /toolchains/{toolchain_id}/tools.
+Obtain the list of integrations from the toolchain API https://cloud.ibm.com/apidocs/toolchain#list-tools.
 Nested scheme for **source**:
 	* `properties` - (Required, List) Properties of the source, which define the URL of the repository and a branch or pattern.
 	Nested scheme for **properties**: